 - Producing an abundance of fruits and vegetables.

 This garden is located in the northeast corner of Amend Park, along S. Billings Blvd.
 Amend Park was chosen as a premier garden location due to its size and location; there is a lot of room for plots and for other gardening structures, including a shed and compost bins.
 We currently have 44 individual plots, 8 communal plots, and 17 communal fruit trees at the garden.
-See the plot map below:

 According to the US Census Bureau, 10.2% of the population in Billings has been identified as experiencing poverty.
 In the South Side neighborhood, in particular, around 47% of the population is living below the federal poverty line.
 According to the 2020 Community Health Assessment of Yellowstone County, conducted by the Healthcare Alliance of Billings Clinic, RiverStone Health, and St. Vincent Healthcare, 22.7% of Yellowstone County residents have low food access, meaning they do not live near a supermarket or grocery store.
 Additionally, 18.1% of community residents are determined to be “food insecure”, having run out of food in the past year and/or been worried about running out of food.

 Amend Community Garden hopes to provide households in multiple neighborhoods of Billings with the space and resources necessary to plant, grow, and harvest their own food.
 This will increase overall food security as residents will have easy access to affordable, healthy food.
-Take a look at all of the benefits of a community garden just below:

 Applications for new gardeners are accepted after March 1st each year.
 The garden opens in April (depending on the weather) with a mandatory orientation for all participants.
 Below are some additional details about the garden: